splerp/udacity-projects/README.md

 #### BlogPostReaction
 Stores all 'reactions' to blog posts (i.e. likes and dislikes by users).
 Each entry contains a reference to the SiteUser that reacted and the BlogPost they reacted to.

+#### BlogPostComment
+Stores information about a blog post comment.
+Contains a reference to the SiteUser commenter and the BlogPost the comment is for.

 ## Code layout
 - main.py: Entry point for program.
 Defines handlers for main pages of site and all routing information.